 SeaChoice works closely with the Monterey Bay Aquarium’s Seafood Watch program to ensure that sustainability assessments are accurate and grounded in science.
-The SeaChoice program is operated by the Canadian Parks and Wilderness Society, David Suzuki Foundation, Ecology Action Centre, and Living Oceans Society.
+The SeaChoice program is operated by the David Suzuki Foundation, Ecology Action Centre, and Living Oceans Society.

 Understanding the issues of seafood sustainability can be daunting.
 SeaChoice offers Canadian consumers a variety of user-friendly tools to help guide their choices toward ocean-friendly options.
 These tools include our popular wallet-sized Seafood Guide, a separate Sustainable Sushi Guide and an iPhone app that you can tap into right in the store.

 Seachoice guides and supports our partners with implementing a Sustainable Seafood Policy.

 There are over 500 retail locations in Canada that are either working with SeaChoice or sourcing SeaChoice-labelled sushi.
 Our retail partners include Buy-Low Foods, Federated Cooperatives Limited, Canada Safeway, Whole Foods Market (Canada) and Toronto’s Big Carrot.
 SeaChoice sushi partner Bento Nouveau is the largest sushi company in Canada.
 SeaChoice supplier partners include Albion Fisheries, 7Seas, Seacore and Les Pêcheries Norref.

 SeaChoice’s comprehensive online Seafood Database includes over 100 assessments.
 SeaChoice has performed a number of Canadian assessments, including: B.C.
 Sablefish, Atlantic haddock, B.C.
 Pacific halibut, and Atlantic cod.

 SeaChoice has distributed millions of seafood guides.
 We make shopping ocean-friendly and easy with our online searchable seafood database, seafood shopping guides (general and sushi), and iPhone SeaChoice app

 State of Our Oceans – Facts